xsoloking/rabbitmq-build-trigger-plugin/README.md

 Pipeline support
 ------------------------

 This plugin can trigger pipeline jobs.
-In addition, this provides a trigger *remoteBuild* to *triggers* directive in pipeline script.
+In addition, this provides a trigger *rmqRemoteBuild* to *triggers* directive in pipeline script.

 This can be used in *Jenkinsfile* e.g: